Patio Sand And Sealers

 Bedding sand quantity is straightforward to estimate.
 For a 1-inch-deep layer, you need roughly 0.083 cubic feet per square foot of patio (that's 1 inch divided by 12).
 For a 200-square-foot patio, that's about 16.6 cubic feet, or just under 0.62 cubic yards.
 Most landscape supply yards sell sand by the cubic yard, so order 1 cubic yard for a patio up to roughly 320 square feet at 1-inch depth.
 It's better to have a little left over than to run short mid-screed.

 For joint sand, quantity depends on joint width and paver thickness, but a reasonable rule of thumb is 5 to 10 pounds of polymeric sand per 100 square feet for typical 1/4-inch joints with standard-thickness pavers.
+For example, HowMuchStuff’s polymeric sand calculator uses typical assumptions such as about a 1/4-inch joint width and a common joint depth relationship tied to paver thickness about a 1/4-inch joints.
 If you have wider joints (3/8 inch or more) or thicker stone, budget 10 to 15 pounds per 100 square feet.
 Polymeric sand is sold in 40- to 50-pound bags, so for a 200-square-foot patio with average joints, two to three bags is usually sufficient.
 It's worth buying an extra bag since running out before joints are filled means an unfinished, vulnerable surface.

 How to install patio sand correctly